DualSpark/cloudformation-environmentbase/README.md

 format and the command line argument parsing process is implemented in Docopt.
 This script requires that all packages in the requirements.txt file are installed.

+### networkbase.py

+This python script extends the functionlity of environmentbase.py to include all of the basic network infrastructure including VPC, public and private subnets, NAT instances, and security groups.
+The basic usage example shows how to use the class with your own code.

 ### environmentbase.template